FAQ

 Hope & Healing Mental Health Collective prioritizes inclusion.
 Our mission is to create a safe space for everyone.
 We dedicate ourselves to being culturally responsive, unlearning racism, being advocates against discrimination, and creating an equal environment for everyone we see.
 When we first meet you, we will ask about your preferred name out of respect.
 Your humanness is valid, special, and important.
 At our practice, we believe your uniqueness is exquisite, and we want to celebrate you, just as you are!

-A superbill is a detailed receipt that lists all the services you've received during your appointment.
+• A superbill is a detailed receipt that lists all the services you've received during your appointment.
 It is a way for you to submit a claim to your private insurance company for potential reimbursement.
-Currently, because we won’t directly bill your insurance, you can use the superbill to ask your insurance to cover some or all of the costs.
+You can use the superbill to ask your insurance to cover some or all of the costs.

 If you need a superbill, just let us know, and we’ll provide it after each session.
 It's a helpful option if you're looking to get reimbursed by your insurance provider!